 The inflammation of the ovary causes localised peritonitis in the region of ovarian fossa which might cause annoyance of the obturator nerve.
 In this case, the pain could possibly be referred to the hip, knee, and medial side of the thigh.

 In diseases of the hip joint, the pain could be referred to the medial side of the thigh.

 Accessory obturator nerve

 In about 30% people, accessory obturator nerve originates from the lumbar plexus.
 It’s created by the ventral sections of the anterior primary rami of L3, L4 spinal nerves.
 It crosses the superior ramus of pubis deep to pectineus, which it furnishes.
-It provides an articular twig to the hip joint and ends by communicating with all the anterior section of the obturator nerve.
-If small, it provides only the pectineus muscle.
+It supplies an articular twig to the hip joint and ends by communicating with all the anterior section of the obturator nerve.
+If small, it supplies only the pectineus muscle.